History of Sean Hannity in Timeline

 Conservative Victory: Defeating Obama's Radical Agenda

-2012: Hannity evolves on immigration issue, favors 'pathway to citizenship'
+2012: Hannity favors 'pathway to citizenship' for undocumented immigrants

-In 2012, Hannity said he had evolved on the issue of amnesty for undocumented immigrants and favored a "pathway to citizenship", though he later opposed that idea.
+In 2012, Sean Hannity stated that he had evolved on the issue of amnesty for undocumented immigrants and now favored a "pathway to citizenship", a position he later opposed.

 September 2013: Contract with Premiere Networks